bilal-profile/Little-bit-about-me/README.md

 As a senior Data and Research Analyst, I coordinate projects with stakeholders, communicate across the departments and set project plans for the team.

 In my previous roles spanning over 10 years, I worked in Operations/Supply Chain side of the business.
 Those roles were very team interactive, locally as well as globally.
 Supply Chain is a very customer demanding field where a constant line of communication along with the anticipation of customer requirements is the key.
-This experience will help achieve the objectives of this position.
+This experience has always helped me in participating in different scales of project as a stakeholder and as a PM.